Global Privacy Signal Detected

 Out-of-pocket costs

-Most Medicare Advantage plans require copayments for prescription medication.
+Medicare Advantage plans with Part D coverage require copayments for prescription medication.
 The copayment amount depends on the type of drug and the plan.
-Some Medicare Advantage plans also feature a deductible for prescription drugs, which is paid out of pocket until it is met and your drug coverage activates.
+Some Medicare Advantage plans also feature a deductible for prescription drugs, which is paid out of pocket before your drug coverage activates.

 Medicare Advantage, like Original Medicare, does not cover the following: